lpsm-dev/lpsm-dev/README.md

 type Bio map[string]string

 func main() {
     for k, v := range GetBio() {
         fmt.Printf("%+v: %+v\n", k, v)
     }
 }

 func GetBio() Bio {
     return Bio{
-		"- 🔭 I’m currently working on":      "NuageIT as a DevOps Engineer", "- 🌱 I’m currently learning":        "Rust, Blockchain, CyberSecurity", "- 👯 I’m looking to collaborate on": "New solutions and open-source projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Ask me about anything that you want!", }
+        "- 🔭 I'm currently working on":      "NuageIT as a DevOps Engineer", "- 🌱 I'm currently learning":        "Rust, Blockchain, CyberSecurity", "- 👯 I'm looking to collaborate on": "New solutions and open-source projects", "- 🤔 I'm looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "Ask me about anything that you want!", }
 }
 ```